 - Brain imaging by CT & MRI is recommended to detect the severity and extent of brain involvement.
-HSV infection usually affect the tempero-parietal region (High Yield USMLE question).
+HSV infection usually affects the temporoparietal region (High Yield USMLE question).

 - Chest radiograph may detect bilateral diffuse pneumonitis in patients with disseminated disease.

-- Abdominal U/S may detect enlarged liver or evidence of ascitis in infants with acute liver failure.
+- Abdominal U/S may detect an enlarged liver or evidence of ascites in infants with acute liver failure.